solarwinds/appoptics-apm-go/README.md

 While we use TraceView to trace our own production Go services, this version of our Go instrumentation is currently in beta and under active development.
 We welcome your feedback, issues and feature requests, and please contact us at go@appneta.com!

-### Demo app
+### Demo web app

-If you have installed TraceView and the this package, you can run the sample “web app” included with go-appneta:
+If you have installed TraceView and this package, you can run the sample “web app” included with go-appneta:

-    cd $GOPATH/src/github.com/appneta/go-appneta/examples/sample_app
+    $ cd $GOPATH/src/github.com/appneta/go-appneta/examples/sample_app
-    go run -tags traceview main.go
+    $ go run -tags traceview main.go

 A web server will run on port 8899.
 It doesn’t do much, except wait a bit and echo back your URL path: